fusion809/fusion809.github.io-old2/_drafts/IDE-TE/10-eclipse.md

 ### Features
 Eclipse features a text editor with syntax-highlighting, debugging, linting and auto-complete support for most programming languages, in-built support for several compilers and interpreters, it also supports the use of project views, *etc.*

+### Obtaining It
+It is available from the official repositories of many Linux distributions, although some distributions hold outdated versions of Eclipse in their official repositories.
+For example, Ubuntu 16.04 LTS holds Eclipse 3.8.1 in its official repositories, even though the latest version of Eclipse as of 29 August 2016 is 4.6.0.
+Likewise Debian (stable) and all other branches (such as unstable and testing) have, at latest, the 3.8.1 version of Eclipse.
+While Fedora 24 has [4.6.0](http://koji.fedoraproject.org/koji/buildinfo?buildID=780300) in its official repositories.
+Not surprisingly Arch Linux and Manjaro Linux have Eclipse 4.6.0 in their official repositories.
+Neither Gentoo nor Sabayon have an Eclipse binary package in their official repositories.
+Although the unofficial [`necromancy-overlay`](https://github.com/necrose99/necromancy-overlay/tree/master/dev-util/eclipse-cpp-bin) overlay provides an up-to-date build of Eclipse.
+Eclipse is not present in the official repositories of openSUSE, although the [`eclipse-classic`](https://build.opensuse.org/package/show?project=home%3Amarec2000&package=eclipse-classic) package is present in the [home:marec2000](https://build.opensuse.org/project/show/home:marec2000) repository.

+As it is written in Java, however, it is possible to download binary tarballs for it and run Eclipse without installing it.

 ### Advantages (Pros)
 * Written in Java, so it is incredibly cross-platform.
 Any Java-capable platform should be able to run Eclipse without a problem.
 * Easy to install, using the new installer.